StewBC/penetrator-apple2/README.md

 src/apple2.

 * defs.inc       - Constants and definitions used throughout
-* draw.inc       - VERA layer drawing.  drawSprite, for example
+* draw.inc       - HGR buffer drawing.  drawSprite, for example
 * edit.inc       - The built-in world editor
 * file.inc       - Load and Save code
-* fontdata.inc   - A ZX Spectrum font in 16x8
+* fontdata.inc   - A ZX Spectrum font in reverse 8x8 - Apple II format
 * game.inc       - The in-game logic, AI etc.  The bulk of the "game"
 * input.inc      - User controls for game and editor
 * logo.hgr       - 8Kb splash screen in HGR format
-* logo.inc       - file that simply does an incbin on logo.hgr
+* logo.inc       - File that simply does an incbin on logo.hgr
 * logodata.inc   - Line data for writing Penetrator and logo image data
-* macros.inc     - print macros mostly
+* macros.inc     - Print macros mostly
 * penetrator.asm - Where the game starts, initial setup, etc.
 * penetrator.cfg - ca65 configuration file
 * rodata.inc     - Read-only data such as lookup tables, sprites etc.